anoopjayadharan/cloudtalents-startup-v1/README.md

 # cloudtalents-startup-v1

-Check out the [docker blog](https://www.linkedin.com/pulse/dockerizing-cloudtalents-startup-app-anoop-jayadharan-vskaf?utm_source=share&utm_medium=member_ios&utm_campaign=share_via) for a detailed explanation of the steps.
+This repo helps you learn by doing two things;

-# Docker
+* Dockerize a simple Python application
-This section helps you learn dockerize a simple Python application.
+* Run the application in a local k8s cluster

 ## Application Components